Heb48/uomsf-design-system/contribute.md

-Contributing to the NSW Design System
+Contributing to the UOM Education Cloud Design System
 ======================

 Thank you for your interest in contributing to the design system components, we really appreciate it.